en_USEnglish

 How the semantic cocoon works

-The advantages of semantic cocoons
+The advantages of the semantic cocoon

-Steps for creating a semantic cocoon
+Steps to create a semantic cocoon

 Find the main keyword

-The first step in creating a semantic cocoon is to find the main keyword around which you will structuring your content.
+The first step in creating a semantic cocoon is to find the main keyword around which you will structure your content.
 This keyword must be relevant to your business and have sufficient search volume.

-Establishing the structure of the semantic cocoon
+Establish the structure of the semantic cocoon

 Create keyword clusters

-Creating content pages
+Create content pages

-Optimization of semantic cocoon pages
+Optimization of the semantic cocoon pages

 Optimizing HTML tags